Minneapolis BNSF Rail Bridge: Current construction

 The south side of the bridge has an unusual protrusion coming out of it.
 There was once a curved bridge coming off the end going to the Minneapolis Union Depot (later the Minneapolis Great Northern Depot).
 When passenger service was discontinued from downtown Minneapolis and West River Parkway was built, the curve and the trackage going to the depot was removed, most likely in or around 1978 with the demolition of the depot.

 Usage

 The St. Paul and Pacific Railroad eventually became the St. Paul, Minneapolis, and Manitoba Railway, then Great Northern Railway, Burlington Northern and eventually the BNSF Railway.
 It currently serves the branches to Willmar and Monticello, as well as providing access to interchange for the Twin Cities and Western Railway.

-With the opening of Northstar Commuter Rail from its terminus at Target Field, the bridge once again carries passenger traffic.
+The bridge carried the Northstar Line commuter rail service between Target Field and Fridley stations from 2009 to 2026.